Employment

 - Evaluate team and individual athletic performance consistently using video, photography, data sheets and other means; address skills improvement during practice sessions.

-- Maintain top quality of team equipment, supplies, and facilities, such as uniforms, practice equipment, conditioning materials, game balls, fields, indoor game areas or courts.
+- Maintain top quality of team equipment, supplies and facilities, such as uniforms, practice equipment, conditioning materials, game balls, fields, indoor game areas or courts.
 Work with the Head Coach or Athletic Director on any areas of need.

 - Report game statistics as required.